ANZCA Library subscribes to 12,000+ e-books, with access to an additional 500+ open-access titles. You can access e-books in several ways:

-Your college ID and (Networks) password is required to access Library e-resources
+Your college ID (or staff username) and ANZCA/ Networks password are required to access library e-resources.

 Having trouble logging into e-resources?
-Try emptying your browser cache, closing and reopening your browser, and then trying again.
+Try emptying your browser cache, closing and reopening your browser and trying again.

-Experiencing difficulties, or would like some help accessing e-books?
+Experiencing difficulties, or need help accessing e-books?
 Contact the Library

-The discovery service collapses all the different editions and formats (print and e-book) into a grouped or representative record.
+The discovery service collapses all the different editions and formats (print and e-book) for a particular title into a single grouped or representative record.

 Be default, the record displayed is usually for the most recently held item.

-Workarounds: Access to the above collections should be unaffected when accessed outside the IP range of the affected institutions.
-This includes access from home and access from a mobile device using 4G (and not the institutions' Wi-Fi).
+Access to the above collections should be unaffected when authenticated outside the IP range of the affected institutions.
+This includes access from home and access from a mobile device using 4/5G (and not the institutions' Wi-Fi).
 Users with a pre-existing MyAccess login, can sign out of the affected collections, and sign in using their MyAccess credentials.

-Users requiring urgent access can submit a chapter request/s via Request an article service.
+ANZCA users requiring urgent access can submit chapter request/s via the Request an article service.

 We rely on your feedback to further develop and support user access to the ANZCA library.
 Use the link below to provide content suggestions, as well as to make recommendations, report issues, and to give general feedback.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.